castai/cluster-proportional-vertical-autoscaler/README.md

 - `--resize-mode=Recreate` (default): patch only the template; existing pods are rolled by the controller.
 - `--resize-mode=InPlace`: patch template + live pods via `/resize`.
 Pods that report `Deferred` or `Infeasible` are retried on the next poll.
-- `--resize-mode=InPlaceOrRecreate`: like `InPlace`, but pods that remain `Infeasible` for longer than `--resize-fallback-grace-period` are deleted so the controller can recreate them.
+- `--resize-mode=InPlaceOrRecreate`: like `InPlace`, but pods that fail to resize (kubelet reports `Infeasible` or `Deferred`, or the resize stays in progress) for longer than `--resize-fallback-grace-period` are recreated at the new size.
+How they're recreated depends on the target: for Deployments and `RollingUpdate` DaemonSets cpvpa patches the template and lets the controller perform its normal rolling update — which recreates **all** of the workload's pods, paced by `maxUnavailable`/PodDisruptionBudgets, not just the stuck ones; for bare ReplicaSets and `OnDelete` DaemonSets cpvpa deletes the stuck pods directly so the controller recreates them.

 Both `InPlace` and `InPlaceOrRecreate` need the in-place RBAC add-on.